plesalex100/vrp_chests/README.md

 Instalation
 -

-- Download the file
+- Download the file and extract it
-- Extract it
 - Remove `-master` from folder `vrp_chests-master`
 - Put `vrp_chests` in your resources folder
 - Add in `server.cfg` `start vrp_chests`